bw-space/fast/packages/web-components/fast-foundation/src/anchored-region/anchored-region.spec.md

     verticalOffsetDelta: number
 )

-Enables developers to update the offset between the anchor and the region as it changes,  for example to promt layout recalculations as a result of scrolling so a scaling region tracks the viewport boundary.
+Enables developers to update the offset between the anchor and the region as it changes,  for example to prompt layout recalculations as a result of scrolling so a scaling region tracks the viewport boundary.